FvS Wealth Price Index for Germany

 By household age: Biggest price drop for pensioner households

-Price indices in comparison: Consumer price inflation decreases
+Price indices in comparison: Momentum wanes

 The FvS Wealth Price Index measures the price change of assets held by German households.
 The index is calculated using the Laspeyres method as a weighted average of time series of indexed prices which reflect the change in the prices of assets in euro.
 The index is based on the average for the year 2021.
 Where necessary, quality-adjusted time series have been used and gains, such as interest payments, have not been taken into account.
 There is no valuation approach employed.
 For the asset class shares, for example, the share prices and not the price-earnings ratio are taken into account.
 This corresponds to the procedure for commodity price indices, in which only commodity prices and not the price-utility ratio are included.